bigearth/bitblog/_posts/2018-02-17-converter.md

 Simply paste in a legacy or cashaddr address and BITBOX will convert it to both formats and generate QR codes.

+You can also paste in a private key in Wallet Import Format (WIF) to generate cashaddr/legacy addresses and QR codes.

 ![Converter]({{ "/assets/converter.png" | absolute_url }})

 We're using [bchaddr.js](https://github.com/bitcoincashjs/bchaddrjs) along w/ [qrcode.react](https://github.com/zpao/qrcode.react).